 Am I getting value from my CRM?
-Such a simple sounding question feels like it should have a quick yes or no answer.
-But these days, it’s a question that businesses need to ask themselves on a regular basis.
+Such a simple-sounding question feels like it should have a quick yes or no answer.
+But these days, it’s a question that businesses need to ask themselves regularly.
 Gone are the days where all you need from your CRM (Customer Relationship Management) platform is a static database to dump all of your notes from lead interactions.
 Now, a CRM must be dynamic and able to adapt as you adapt.

-If you’ve evaluated your CRM and determined that you’re getting great value – perfect.
-But if you decide that you’re not getting the value you need from your CRM, then it’s time to make a change.
+If you’ve evaluated your CRM software and determined that you’re getting great value – perfect.
+But if you decide that you’re not getting the value you need from your CRM system, then it’s time to make a change.

 Consider this scenario: after a lengthy selection process, you finally find the CRM that you’re looking for – it provides agility for your sales team and is loaded with sales enablement features to help improve the overall sales process.
 You move your data over to the new CRM, configure it for your team, and host a meeting with your entire sales team to introduce them to the new platform.
 You explain to them how it will make selling easier and help them achieve their quotas.
 You get a great response, and everyone is excited about the new CRM.

 But then, when you check in with your sales reps after a few weeks to see how the new CRM is working, you learn that they aren’t using the available tools, and all those sales enablement features haven’t been incorporated into their work at all.
 Sound familiar?